Siteimprove/alfa/docs/architecture/README.md

   This section describes the resulting context, after applying the decision.
 All consequences should be listed here, not just the "positive" ones.
 A particular decision may have positive, negative, and neutral consequences, but all of them affect the team and project in the future.

 [documenting architecture decisions]: http://thinkrelevance.com/blog/2011/11/15/documenting-architecture-decisions "Documenting architecture decisions by Michael Nygard"

-### Decisions

-The following is an index of all the ADRs created so far.
-Whenever a new ADR is created, it must be added to the index regardless of its status.
-As such, all ADRs must be listed in the index, not just accepted ones.

-* [**ADR-001**](decisions/adr-001.md): Use architecture decision reports